How to Not Fall Out of Love with Your Spouse

 You must be careful not to fall into the trap of waiting until you feel more loving before you start being more loving.
 The love we feel toward our spouse is largely created by the loving things WE do for our spouse and our relationship.
-Take care of your husband’s or wife’s love, and not only will you get more love in return, you will love your husband or wife more, too.
+Long term relationships require an intention to stay in love and to maintain love.

 1. Not telling and showing our husband or wife how much we care.

 There are reasons that we stop caring so much about our spouse.
 Usually, it’s because we feel less care and concern from our spouse.
 When we stop feeling cared for, we often stop caring back.
 Our spouse then feels even more uncared for and treats us even worse.
 This is a vicious cycle that often happens between needy partners.

 2. Not telling our spouse, “I love you.”

 What makes it so hard to say these three little words?
 Well, they’re not little words at all.
 They are words that make us feel vulnerable.
 They touch close to our fear that maybe our spouse doesn’t love us anymore.
 And, we don’t feel that we can say them sincerely.
 Can our spouses tell when they look in our eyes if our love is true?
 Sometimes they can; sometimes they can’t.

 3. Openly questioning whether or not we love our spouse any more.

 If you want to let your spouse know your feelings about the relationship, say it in a positive way.
-Something like, “I want our love for each other to grow deeper and deeper,” is no less true, but won’t trigger insecure behavior in our spouse.
+Something like, “I want our love for each other to grow deeper than it is now,” is no less true, but won’t trigger insecure behavior in our spouse.
 Another benefit is that when we say things in a positive way, it helps us to behave in a more loving way.

-4. Not doing the little things, that show our kindness and thoughtfulness,
+4. Not doing the little things, that show our kindness and thoughtfulness.

 5. No longer affectionately touching or kissing.

 There was a time when all we wanted to do was to touch or kiss our spouse.
 Holding hands was a special thing, and we didn’t need extra space on the bed when we slept at night.
 When did touching become routine?
 An expected action instead of a desired one?
 Was there a day when that just suddenly changed?

 6. Having sex less and less.

 No matter your age or physical ability, the world is full of things to do and places to go where you can enjoy being with each other.
 If you are finding it hard to imagine having a good time with your spouse, then it’s time to start doing different things with your spouse.
+Learn how to do cooperative date planning with your spouse.
 Don’t wait for your spouse to initiate this.